 There are 2 main types of RAM memory to store images: Stack and Heap.
 Stack is accessed much faster than heap.
-If your application doesn’t consists of loading and storing several high resolution images, then use stack by simply defining a 2D static array:
+If your application doesn’t consist of loading and storing several high resolution images, then use stack by simply defining a 2D static array:

 unsigned char image[rows][cols];

 But in most cases, stack can’t be used.
 Suppose that you want to implement a scale-space for a multi-scale algorithm.
-Stack will soon overflows due to its limited size.
+Stack will soon overflow due to its limited size.
 You need a much larger memory.
 That’s where you must use heap.
 But how to efficiently allocate memory in heap?

 4. Forget about using 2-D std::vector

 Basically, we prefer a container that can be easily passed/returned to functions.
 We also want to easily get the number of rows and columns everywhere we wish.
 The first and the easiest method to have such a container is to use 2D vectors.
 You can easily pass and return them in functions.
 Also, there are lots of STL methods that can make life easier for you.
 BUT, don’t use them.
 They are slow because:

 Vectors were invented to handle dynamic size storage.
-Their allocation/deallocation takes an extra time to check some stuffs related to this dynamic property.
+Their allocation/deallocation takes extra time to check some stuffs related to this dynamic property.

 Pixels in each row are allocated continuously but rows themselves are not continuous with respect to each other.
 This makes the CPU to access the rows with much more effort compared to a continuous memory.